Subscription Information

 The short answer would be: because virtually everyone else does.
 But, the longer answer is that we engage in regular investigations and exhaustive review of source-materials – reading documents and decisions that more conventional news outlets merely skim over – so as to bring uncovered developments and a level of granular focus that is unique in the field.
 Want to know more?
 Read on.

-• Investigative Focus: We’re not content to write merely about what investors, governments, or law firms proactively disclose.
+- Investigative Focus: We’re not content to write merely about what investors, governments, or law firms proactively disclose.
 Anyone can rewrite materials that appear each day on Google.
 Apart from covering the low-hanging fruit, we dig for legal and policy developments that are otherwise confidential and unreported.
-Whether it’s uncovering and revealing previously-unreported claims or rulings against SyriaSouth Africa, LibyaIndia, Russia, or France, or piecing together what’s going on at the European Commission, our perpetual digging yields unique and valuable insights for readers.
+Because we reveal so many unreported claims and otherwise unseen decisions, our readers enjoy a constant flow of unique and valuable insights.

-• Editorial Independence: We work at arm’s length from the myriad practitioners in this field.
-This allows us to bring a unique perspective, with our descriptions and analysis not colored by business interests that might lead us to play up certain legal developments or downplay others.
+- Editorial Independence: We work at arm’s length from the myriad practitioners in this field.
+This allows us to bring a truly independent perspective, with our descriptions and analysis not colored by business interests that might lead us to play up certain legal developments or downplay others.

-• A Trusted Journal of Record: Our subscribers include large numbers of elite academic institutions, numerous government agencies and intergovernmental organizations, as well as virtually every “top law firm” engaged in international arbitration.
+- A Trusted Journal of Record: Our subscribers include the worlds’s elite academic institutions, countless government agencies and intergovernmental organizations, as well as virtually every top law firm engaged in international arbitration.
 Our reports are cited in legal pleadings and briefs in this field, in the academic literature, and in a wide range of financial and mainstream media including The Financial Times, The Economist, The Wall Street Journal, Bloomberg and Reuters.